Lufthansa Closes In On Stake In Italys ITA Airways - UrduPoint

 "It is important to understand who will have control after the partial privatisation.
 If, as in the case of Alitalia, it is always politics that decides, it will be another Italian-style privatisation," he wrote.

-Lufthansa shares jumped by 4.60 percent to 9.21 euros in late afternoon trading on Wednesday.
+In Frankfurt, Lufthansa shares rose 5.17 percent to close at 9.26 euros on Wednesday.